* Note that you may be using one of two editions of Geosystems: for convenience I will use abbreviations:

 - Thermosphere (outer atmosphere, equivalent to the heterosphere)

 The thermosphere corresponds with the heterosphere.
 Temperatures rise sharply from -90°C at the mesopause (top of mesosphere) to over 1200°C at the thermopause (top of thermosphere).
+Despite such high temperatures, the thermosphere doesn’t feel hot.
+Temperature and heat are different concepts.
+Temperature refers to the kinetic energy, or energy of motion of a particle.
+In the upper atmosphere, insolation is very intense and excites individual gas molecules so they vibrate intensely (they have a high temperature).

 To feel heat, you also need high densities (molecules collide with you, transferring their heat energy).
-If you ever did find a molecule, it would be hot!

 This is the lowest level of the homosphere, from the surface to 18 km (the tropopause).
 This is the layer in which we live and fly!
 All weather (water vapour, clouds, storms, pollution, etc.) is in this layer.
-It is dense, containing 90% of atmospheres total mass.
+It is dense, containing 90% of atmosphere’s total mass.
 Temperatures cool with elevation at a normal lapse rate of 6.4°C/1000 metres.

 Thus, for every 1000 m you go up in elevation, on average, the temperature will drop 6.4°C. This is why the tops of mountains are usually much colder than the valley bottoms, below.